lilydjwg/nvchecker/README.rst

 This enables you to track updates of Android SDK packages listed in ``sdkmanager --list``.

 android_sdk
   The package path prefix.
 This value is matched against the ``path`` attribute in all <remotePackage> nodes in an SDK manifest XML.
-The first match is used for version comparisions.
+The first match is used for version comparisons.

 repo
   Should be one of ``addon`` or ``package``.
 Packages in ``addon2-1.xml`` use ``addon`` and packages in ``repository2-1.xml`` use ``package``.